carlosp81/ferris-rust/README.md

 ## Troubleshooting

+* **SdlError("Could not create GL context")** - If you use open source MESA drivers for your video card, there may be a compatibility issue with version 18.0.
+See [this ggez issue](https://github.com/ggez/ggez/issues/194) for details.
+It seems downgrading to 17.* or upgrading to 18.* might solve the issue.
-If your executable crashes, your video card may not support the necessary shaders for SDL2.
-You might try editing `conf.toml` and changing the window mode line to read `fullscreen_type = "Desktop"`.
+* **Shader support** - Some computers with integrated graphics may not support the necessary shaders for SDL2.
+* **Resolution issues** - If you encounter screen resolution issues you might try editing `conf.toml` and changing the window mode line to read `fullscreen_type = "Desktop"`.

 ## Licensing